rich710se/ROOT/homeassistant/confusing_ha_terms.md

 _Let's start with an easy one._

 Home Assistant is the automation platform (software) that we all run.
-This is where you have your integrations, do automations and create awesome Lovelace views and so on.
+This is where you have your integrations, do automations and create awesome Lovelace views.

 Some popular abbrivations of Home Assistant: